Bayesian Optimization by Kernel Regression and Density-based Exploration: Introduction

 \section{Introduction}

 Bayesian optimization (BO) is a sequential optimization algorithm known for its efficiency in minimizing the number of iterations required to optimize objective functions \cite{bergstra2011algorithms,hutter2011sequential,garnett2023bayesian}.
 This is particularly useful for problems where the objective function lacks an explicit expression, has no derivative information, is non-convex, or is expensive to evaluate \cite{brochu2010tutorial,mockus1978application,mockus2002bayesian}.
 Notably, BO remains effective even when only noisy observations of the objective function's sampling points are available.
-Given its robustness in such scenarios, BO has been widely applied to hyperparameter tuning in machine learning models \cite{snoek2012practical,li2018hyperband} and experimental design \cite{chaloner1995bayesian,press2009bandit,pourmohamad2021bayesian}.
+Given its robustness in such scenarios, BO has been widely applied to hyperparameter tuning in machine learning models \cite{snoek2012practical,li2018hyperband} and experimental design \cite{chaloner1995bayesian,press2009bandit,pourmohamad2021bayesian}, and Monte Carlo planning \cite{mern2021bayesian,kim2020monte}.

-The sampling criterion of the BO algorithm for selecting the next sampling point is determined by an acquisition function, such as probability of improvement (PI) \cite{kushner1964new}, expected improvement (EI) \cite{mockus1978application,jones1998efficient}, or Gaussian process upper confidence bound (GP-UCB) \cite{cox1992statistical,cox1997sdo,srinivas2010gaussian}.
+The sampling criterion of the BO algorithm for selecting the next sampling point is determined by an acquisition function, such as probability of improvement (PI) \cite{kushner1964new}, expected improvement (EI) \cite{mockus1978application,jones1998efficient}, or Gaussian process upper confidence bound (GP-UCB) \cite{srinivas2010gaussian}.
 The latter two functions balance exploitation and exploration: exploitation focuses on maximizing the mean of the surrogate model for the objective function, while exploration minimizes the surrogate model's variance to encourage sampling in uncertain regions.
-However, these Gaussian process (GP)-based acquisition functions require computing the inverse of a dense matrix, whose size grows with the number of iterations.
-This computational overhead significantly impacts efficiency, particularly in high-dimensional problems and real-time decision-making tasks in real-world applications \cite{hase2018phoenics}.
+However, evaluating these acquisition functions traditionally relies on a Gaussian process (GP) surrogate, which requires inverting the kernel covariance matrix to compute the posterior predictive distribution \cite{rasmussen2006gaussian}.
+This incurs a per-iteration cost of $\bigO(t^3)$ for $t$ observations.
+Scaling to $T$ iterations, this yields an overall quartic complexity, rapidly becoming prohibitive when the algorithmic overhead dominates the time required to evaluate the objective \cite{hase2018phoenics}.